lrvinye/lrvinye/README.md

 Web Developer
 -------------

-I'm a Web Fullstack developer from Hunan, China, working in web development.
+I'm a Web Fullstack developer from China, working in web development.

 I enjoy turning complex problems into simple, beautiful and intuitive designs.